50+ Examples of Greetings in English

 Note: To start a conversation with a stranger, you may ask for permission from them or make polite requests to talk to you.
 The above examples show how to do it as a part of greetings.
 If you know some other ways of doing it, please share them with us in the comment box.

-Examples of Greeting an Elderly Person in English
+#3 Greeting an Elderly Person

 examples of greetings